singchia/singchia.github.io/_posts/2017-8-15-A-scheduler-for-goroutines.md

 ---
 layout: post
-title: A scheduler for gorouties
+title: A scheduler for goroutines
 tags:
     - golang
     - goroutines